LanceGundersen/navfit2020/SECURITY.md

 ## Supported Versions

 The application is currently in active pre-release development therefor security updates are provided for the latest major release only.
+This project leverages two automation services for keeping packages up to date, Dependabot and CodeQL Analysis.

 | Version | Supported          |
 | ------- | ------------------ |